 How to roll towels – the professional way

-If you’re looking for how to roll towels in a compact space, the narrow fold method is the one for you.
-This small bathroom idea is, according to Dean, perfect if you ‘have limited space or want to roll your towels to stuff them neatly in a basket or cube.’
+If you’re wondering how to roll towels ready to store in a small bathroom or small laundry room, the narrow fold method is the one for you.
+It is, according to home organizer Dean Davies from Fantastic Services, perfect if you ‘have limited space or want to roll your towels to stuff them neatly in a basket or cube’.

 ‘To roll the towel, start by folding it in half and then starting at the narrow end, work your way to the other end, creating a tight roll.
 The folded edge should now be in the center of the roll.
 Then store with the folded edges facing up in a basket,’ he instructs.

-Dean is not exclusive in his admiration for this small bathroom storage idea.
-Richard Roberts, Director at Sanctuary Bathrooms, also suggests that rolling your towels is an effective way to maximize space and may even make the room look bigger.
+Dean isn’t the only fan of this small bathroom storage idea.
+Richard Roberts, director at Sanctuary Bathrooms, also suggests that rolling your towels is an effective way to maximize space and may even make the room look bigger.

 ‘One way to keep things neat is to properly store your towels.
 Rolling them will tidy your towel rack and give a luxurious touch to your bathroom,’ he says.

-Then you should roll the towel, starting with the short side opposite the point.
-When you reach the end, you should tuck the point into the roll to hold the towel secure.
+Then roll the towel, starting with the short side opposite the point.
+When you reach the end, tuck the point into the roll to hold the towel secure.

 How does Marie Kondo roll towels?